kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

         This annotation specifies the controller used to provision LoadBalancers (as specified in [legacy-cloud-provider](#legacy-cloud-provider)).
 Refer to [lb-scheme](#lb-scheme) to specify whether the LoadBalancer is internet-facing or internal.

     !!!note ""
-        - [Deprecated] `nlb-ip` type, controller will provision NLB with IP targets.
+        - [Deprecated] For type `nlb-ip`, the controller will provision an NLB with targets registered by IP address.
 This value is supported for backwards compatibility.
-        - For `external` type, NLB target type depend on the annotation [nlb-target-type](#nlb-target-type).
+        - For type `external`, the NLB target type depends on the [nlb-target-type](#nlb-target-type) annotation.

     !!!warning "limitations"
         - This annotation should not be modified after service creation.